Ebonsignori/income-tax-calculator/src/data/README.md

 ## Rate

-`rate` is expressed as a percentage.
+`rate` is expressed as a percentage,

 Examples:

 - 0.58% = `rate: 0.58`
 - 1.25% = `rate: 1.25`
 - 13% = `rate: 13`

+## Naming

+Make sure to use `snake_case` for all state, city, and tax names.

+Rather than adding string literals for city & tax names, add and reference a constant variable in the relevant [constants](../constants/) file.

+- City names go in [cities.ts](../constants/cities.ts)

+- Tax type names go in [tax-types.ts](../constants/tax_types.ts)

 ## File organization